IceNchocolates/Snake-2D-IceNchocolates/README.md

 # Snake-2D-IceNchocolates
 This is a simple Snake 2d game, UI will be added on a later date.
+Have FUN!!!